Pages

 The main thrust of "Taking the Reigns of Government" is the expansion and consolidation of power in the hands of the president.
 Given the weakness of Congress over the last sixty years, it's hard to argue that the balance of power would be improved by a stronger executive.
 Of course, the authors of Project 2025 argue that their prescriptions have less to do with division of power between branches of government and more to do with the un-elected fourth branch of government: "the deep state;" but in light of the rise of authoritarian movements in the U.S. and in Europe, a stronger executive is precisely the tool that these movements would use to undermine our democratic traditions.

-The latter five sections of Project 2025 drill down to offer specific proposals for the restructure and even the elimination of Cabinet departments and agencies.
+The latter four sections of Project 2025 drill down to offer specific proposals for the restructure and even the elimination of Cabinet departments and agencies.
 Furthermore, they go beyond making structural recommendations to propose specific public policies commonly advocated by the extreme rightwing of our body politic.

 Much of the content here is deep, deep, deep in the weeds of government and would require highly specialized, professional expertise to assess its consequences, but some things do stand out even for lay readers.
 My own interest in the climate crisis prompted me to read the chapters on the Department of Energy, the Department of the Interior, and the Environmental Protection Agency.
 It is clear that the main thrust of these chapters is to promote the production of fossil fuel energy in whatever way possible.
 Lip service is given to alternative energy sources, but Project 2025 comes just barely shy of baldly asserting the slogan "drill, baby, drill."
 Primary goals are to expand the production and export of liquid natural gas (liquid methane), to open up additional federal lands for oil and gas exploration, and to weaken regulations protecting against environmental harms from fossil fuel production and the extraction industries.